LSSTDESC/CosmologyMeetings/README.md

 # [Event List](https://github.com/LSSTDESC/CosmologyMeetings/blob/auto/EVENTS.md)

-The time-ordered and hyper-linked event list linked to above is scraped daily from the calendar, using the notebook [here](https://github.com/LSSTDESC/CosmologyMeetings/blob/master/MakeEventList.ipynb) and the travis-ci configuration [here](https://github.com/LSSTDESC/CosmologyMeetings/blob/master/.travis.yml).
-Issues and pull requests welcome on the repo [here](https://github.com/LSSTDESC/CosmologyMeetings).
+The time-ordered and hyper-linked event list linked to above is automatically generated from the calendar on a daily basis, using the notebook [here](https://github.com/LSSTDESC/CosmologyMeetings/blob/master/MakeEventList.ipynb) and the travis-ci configuration [here](https://github.com/LSSTDESC/CosmologyMeetings/blob/master/.travis.yml).
+The events list itself is not to be edited: the calendar is the primary source.
+Issues and pull requests regarding the way the event list is made are welcome on the repo [here](https://github.com/LSSTDESC/CosmologyMeetings).

 # About Cosmology Meetings